How the game library works from a user perspective: browsing systems, managing ROMs, and keeping your library up to date.

 Automatic Library Updates

 On local storage (SD, USB, NVMe), the app watches the roms/ directory for changes.
 New, modified, or deleted ROMs are detected automatically – no manual refresh needed.
 Changes are debounced (3 seconds) to handle bulk file copies smoothly.
+Removing an entire system folder also propagates: cached rows for that system are dropped to match disk.

 Startup Behavior